Neterpila/Rock_paper_scissors_backend/README.md

 4. In project directory run `docker-compose up --build`.
 5. You now have everything set up (at least in theory).
 Try to make a request to one of the services using apps such as Postman (or a browser of your choice

+Compose services also have configured profiles, which means that not all services will be run by default.<br>
+`docker compose up` will only run the core backend services without any additional stuff.
+Those are: MongoDB, Lobby, Game, Auth, Gateway.
+If you want to also enable monitoring and/or SwaggerUI you'll need to use profiles.

+`docker compose --profile monitoring up` apart from core services will also run cAdvisor, Node-Exported, Prometheus, Loki, Promtail and Grafana.<br>
+`docker compose --profile swagger up` apart from core services will also run SwaggerUI.<br>
+`docker compose --profile monitoring --profile swagger up` will run everything there is.

 ## How to contribute?
 1. Create a branch for a feature you want to add